 Mindfulness, then, fosters a quieter gratitude, one that doesn’t feel forced, doesn’t require speech, and definitely doesn’t need altar candles.
 It’s showing up and being there, for yourself and others.

-How to do it (without looking like you’ve joined a cult)
+How to do it (without looking like you have joined a cult)

 Here’s how men can weave mindfulness into daily life, no one else being the wiser: